 - exhibit excellent referencing and bibliography skills.

 Selection to the course will be based on the proposal's quality, applicant’s qualifications, interview, as well as on the availability of supervisors with appropriate expertise and interest in your area of research.
-The selection will be done soon after the closing date for applications which is May 31st 2016.
+The selection will be done soon after the closing date for applications which, for the 12th cohort, is Spring 2018.

 Faculty of Social Sciences Postgraduate Research Office (PPE) Elizabeth Fry Building, 2.30 University of East Anglia, Norwich Research Park NR4 7TJ